mecid/mecid.github.io/_posts/2019-06-12-understanding-property-wrappers-in-swiftui.md

 By marking our properties with *@Environment Property Wrapper*, we access and subscribe to changes of system-wide settings.
 As soon as *Locale*, *Calendar* or *ColorScheme* of the system change, SwiftUI recreates our *CalendarView*.

+> To learn about new property wrappers released during WWDC20, take a look at my ["New property wrappers in SwiftUI"](https://swiftwithmajid.com/2020/06/29/new-property-wrappers-in-swiftui/) post.

 #### Conclusion
 Today we talked about *Property Wrappers* provided by SwiftUI. *@State, @Binding, @EnvironmentObject, @Environment and @ObservedObject* play huge role in SwiftUI development.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!